Last Updated on 30th July 2021

 Before a new employee arrives on their first day, there are some things that need to be done so that they can start the onboarding process promptly.
 The specifics will of course depend on the nature of the job, but there are some general things that will apply in most situations.

 Depending on the company, this might be as simple as making preparations for their arrival yourself.
 Or, in a larger organisation it may mean some coordination between the hiring manager and HR to obtain information about the new hire, and find out what’s needed to prepare for their arrival.
-For instance:

 - Name and contact information